|

 Spanish form of

-English Philip, meaning "lover of
+Latin Philippus, meaning "lover of

 horses."

-- FERMIN:
+- FERMÍN:

-Spanish name derived from Latin Firminus,
+Spanish form of Latin Firminus,

 meaning "firm, steadfast."